Dubai: Are you a Metro baby? RTA may sponsor your education

 The Dubai Metro is gearing up to celebrate 15 years.
 The iconic driverless train first rolled down the tracks on September 9, 2009.
 'Metro babies' – those who were born on the same date as the Metro – can share the celebrations with initiatives announced by Roads and Transport Authority (RTA).

-Some Metro babies can avail an academic sponsorship to pursue higher education, the RTA announced.
+Some Metro babies can avail an academic sponsorship to pursue higher education, the RTA said.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.